Charles Autobees: Taos

 In 1836, Charles settled in Taos, taking a job with flour mill and distillery operator, Simeon Turley.
 Autobees became Turley's traveling salesman.
 He customarily loaded two 10-gallon barrels of whiskey on each mule of a mule train and proceeded north from Taos through the San Luis Valley, crossed the Sangre de Cristo Mountains at La Veta Pass, and descended to the Great Plains.
 He traded the whiskey for buffalo robes and beaver pelts in the Arkansas and Platte river valleys, and sent the robes and pelts by wagon train to Missouri for them to be sold.

 Autobees took another woman as a housekeeper, Serafina Avila, who had two more sons, Mariano in 1837 and Jose Tomas, known as Tom, in 1842.
 Serafina remained with Tom until her death in the 1870s.
 Autobees remained with and worked for Turley for eleven years.
 During that period, Autobees moved around, spending the winter of 1841-1842 and part of the winter of 1842-1843 at Fort Lancaster.
 He also accompanied Turley's trade wagons to New Mexico in the early 1840s.

-On January 20, 1847, Turley and his operation was attacked by Taos area Indians and Mexicans.
+On January 20, 1847, Turley and his operation was attacked by Taos area Indians and Mexicans as part of the Taos Revolt as revenge for the United States invasion and annexation of Mexico in the Mexican-American War.
 Tom Tobin managed to escape and Autobee was on a mule train travelling to Santa Fe, but Turley died with many of his men.
+Autobee brought news of the revolt and acting territorial Governor Charles Bent's death to Bent's Fort.

 In 1847, Autobee and Tobin were living and farming on the St. Charles River south of Pueblo.
 In 1849, Autobees, Asa Estes, Bill Williams and others were employed as guides and spies by Lieutenant J. H. Whittlesey in an attack on the Utes in reparation for perceived injuries of settlers in along the Colorado River.